Read1dno/py-GARTIC-PHONE-by-Bloom/README.md

 `--icon=app.png` adds an icon for your EXE file.
 After successful execution, a file will appear in the dist directory main.exe .

+#LICENSE
+This project is licensed under the terms of the MIT License - see the `LICENSE` file for details.

 Go to the Discord channel - https://discord.gg/n89PDURbTg :D